a-crookes/ServoArm1/README.md

 `$ sudo username -a -G dialout <username>`

 You should now be good to go to start using the Arduino IDE with ROS.
 Navigate to the toolbar and click on File -> Examples -> ros_lib to see the ROS examples that are provided with the library we previously set up.
 Tutorials on how to use these can be found here: http://wiki.ros.org/rosserial_arduino/Tutorials

+### Servo Control with rosserial and Arduino

+To use the servo control functionality, first open the servo control example from the Arduino IDE examples -> ros_lib section.

+The key to the Arduino script that appears is that there is a global Servo object, it is attached to pin 9 of the Arduino board (must be a PWM pin), and then on each servo callback loop, a new angle is written to the servo.

+The only major difference between this sketch and sketches not using ROS is the instance of a node handler, nh.
+You can read more about node handelers here: http://wiki.ros.org/rosserial_arduino/Tutorials/NodeHandle%20and%20ArduinoHardware

+To test the servo control code, you will need to run a roscore and rosserial python node in their own terminals.

+In one terminal, type:

+`$ roscore`

+Open a new terminal and type:

+`$ rosrun rosserial_python serial_node.py _port:=/dev/ttyACM0`

+In a third terminal window we can publish angles to the arduino with rostopic pub.

+`$rostopic pub servo std_msgs/UInt16 <angle>`